cn0047/stash/ed/go/README.md

 and copy the contents of the original slice into it.

 **copy** - copies elements from a source slice into a destination slice.
+(error in case when parameter is not slice but array).

 The **append** function appends the elements x to the end of the slice s, and grows the slice if a greater capacity is needed.